WinterSnowfall/wookiee_unicaster/README.md

 ### Build scripts?
 What are those for?
 Isn't Python an interpreted language?

 Yes, it is interpreted - you're not going crazy.
 The scripts use [Nuitka](https://nuitka.net/doc/user-manual.html), which optimizes then compiles Python code down to C, packing it, along with dependent libraries, in a portable executable.
 Based on my testing the improvements are only marginal when a small number of remote peers are involved, however it will help provide some extra performance when things get crowded.
-If you're aiming to shave every nanosecond off of your overall latency, then you should probably consider getting Nuitka and using either the .bat or .sh build script to generate a portable executable for your platform of choice.
+If you're aiming to shave every nanosecond off of your overall latency, then you should probably get the release binaries or consider getting Nuitka and using either the .bat or .sh build script to generate a portable executable for your platform/architecture of choice.